zachgarwood/redshelf/README.md

 **Assumptions**

 This program was tested with Python 3.6 on Ubuntu 16.04, and it may not work with other versions of Python or on other platforms.
 It is assumed that `git` and `pipenv` are installed.

-The data files `purchase_buckets.csv` and `purchase_data.csv` must be present in the `data` directory.
+The data files `purchase_buckets.csv` and `purchase_data.csv` are included and must be present in the `data` directory.
+Also, it is assumed that a '*,*'*' bucket entry already exists in the `purchase_buckets.csv` file.

 **Design**

+The program is broken up into several modules:

+### `__main__`

+The entry point for the program.
+It handles being run as a package or from the command line.

+### `data_io`

+Handles the input/output of data from/to files of various data formats (csv and json).
+The file paths are all hard- coded into the `data_io` module, which is less than ideal, but this could fairly easily be updated if/when a feature request comes in for dynamically handling various file paths.

+### `sorter`

+Handles the brunt of the functionality of sorting purchases into buckets.
+The `meets_criteria` and `find_specificity` functions contain the business logic laid out above, and so are more heavily documented.

+### `bucket` and `purchase`

+Data objects for representing bucket and purchase records in memory.
+They hold the logic for serializing/unserializing and comparing objects.

 **Other Notes**